ironcore-dev/metal-operator/docs/api-reference/api.md

 <p>ServerMaintenancePolicy is maintenance policy to be enforced on the server when applying setting.
 ServerMaintenancePolicyOwnerApproval is asking for User approval for changing BMC settings
-note: User approval is only enforced for server&rsquo;s which are reserved state ServerMaintenancePolicyEnforced will not create a maintenance request even if bmc reboot is needed.</p>
+note: User approval is only enforced for server&rsquo;s which are reserved state ServerMaintenancePolicyEnforced will will bypass user approval and apply setting directly</p>
 </td>
 </tr>
 <tr>